 The integrated Leukemia Translational Science Center (LTSC) generates, coordinates, and leads translational studies in leukemia within the ECOG-ACRIN Cancer Research Group (ECOG-ACRIN) and across the National Cancer Institute’s National Clinical Trials Network.
 Through all of its activities (see below), the LTSC expects to transform the standard practice of leukemia care with the development and implementation of personalized diagnostic methods, biomarkers, and therapies.

-Elisabeth M. Paietta, PhD (Albert Einstein College of Medicine)
+Elisabeth M. Paietta, PhD (Retired)